omnisoho/typescript-101/README.md

 ```linux
 npx tsc
 ```
-Finally typescript has to be compiled to javascript.
-Then the server can be started.
+This will compile the typescript in the .ts file to javascript.
+Then the server code can be run.
 More information about the setup can be referenced [here.](https://www.typescriptlang.org/download)
 A more robust setup can be referenced [here.](https://www.digitalocean.com/community/tutorials/setting-up-a-node-project-with-typescript)